 OPEN: Intake for September, 2019 through the Ontario Colleges Application Service (OCAS) is open for applications.

-Confederation College’s Child and Youth Care (CYC) advanced diploma program will give you the skills and knowledge to become an effective support for vulnerable children and their families.
+Confederation College’s Child and Youth Care (CYC) advanced diploma program will give you the skills and knowledge needed to relate to, engage with and empower vulnerable children and their families.
 Through a wide range of courses including trends in child and youth care, sociology of family, youth substance use and marginalized youth and crisis experiences, you will be provided with a solid foundation to engage relationally while being developmentally responsive, trauma-sensitive and self-reflective.
-You will also gain a strong understanding of issues of oppression and racism, along with approaches to support healing and wellness for Indigenous youth.
+You will also gain a strong understanding of issues of oppression and racism, along with approaches to support health and wellness for Indigenous youth.

 An ability to foster resilience and self-advocacy with young people and their families will contribute to achieving social justice and be the cornerstone of your professional identity.
 Field placements will give you on-the-job training in a variety of environments.

 - A comprehensive, hands-on program will teach you how to effectively help youth and children in need

-- Field placements each year provide hands-on experience with community organizations
+- Field placements each year provide direct CYC experience with community organizations

-- You will learn about key CYC issues including oppression and racism, healing and wellness, crisis intervention and social justice
+- You will learn about key CYC issues including oppression, marginalization, racism, healing and wellness, and crisis intervention

 - Program is directly connected with several community partners, presenting opportunities to collaborate on advocacy and social justice initiatives